Once a time

 I wonder if they

-BAKER'S The Witch's beans! take them with us!
+WIFE The Witch's beans!
+We'll take them us!

 No!
 You are not to come.